nomad-ops/nomad-ops/docs/Getting Started.md

 > TODO

+## Security

+Deploy keys are saved in plain text.
+Please make sure that the application is only accessible by authorized personnel.
+This includes setting up TLS, users and a hardened runtime-environment.

 ## Workflow

 Nomad Ops pulls the `desired state` from a git-repository on a regular basis.
 Additionally, certain events trigger a re-evaluation of the state as well.